So you’ve played around with resin long enough that you want to try mold making. High five. 🙌

 Almost anything can serve as a model.
 Here are a few examples of suitable materials for models:

-⚠️ IMPORTANT: Be sure you are not violating any copyright laws.
-While it’s one thing to mold and recast someone else’s design for your own personal use, it’s another thing to recast something and sell it to others.
-If you are unsure if your model is legal for you to use, then don’t resell anything.
+⚠️ IMPORTANT: Be sure you aren’t violating any copyright laws.
+While it’s one thing to mold and recast someone else’s design for your personal use, it’s another thing to recast something and sell it.
+If you’re unsure if your model is legal for you to use, then don’t resell anything you make with that mold.

 What happens if you have an idea for making a resin mold but don’t have a model?